goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 import re
 ```

-So when we import `re.py`, we are in fact importing `re.py` and its own import statements, which are then executed as well.
-That doesn't mean they're available to the file we imported `re` from, but it does mean those files have to exist.
-If, for some unlikely reason, `enum.py` was deleted on your environment, and you ran `import re`, it would fail with an error
+So when we import `re.py`, we are in fact importing `re.py` and its own several import statements, which are also run.
+That doesn't mean those imports are available to the file we imported `re` from, but it does mean those files have to exist.
+If, for some unlikely reason, `enum.py` was deleted on your environment, and you ran `import re`, it would fail with an error.

+I have often heard newer Python developers ask why the inner module, `enum.py` in our example is being imported, since they didn't ask for it directly in their code.
+The answer is simple: we imported `re`, and that imports `enum`.

 ### Importing modules by alias